Exam Board – AQA

 Qualification – A Level 9BNO

-Entry requirements – 5 GCSEs at grades 9-4, including GCSE grade 5 in English, grade 6 in maths and either two grade 6s in combined science or grade 6 in biology
+Entry requirements – 5 GCSEs at grades 9-4, including GCSE grade 6 in science, maths and English

 “I loved biology at GCSE and couldn’t wait to learn more at A Level.”